-The numbers below refer to scholarships and grants primarily provided by Blackburn College.
+The stats below refer to aid that is provided by Blackburn College.

-100.0% of first year students (167 total) were given scholarships at Blackburn College, averaging $8,927 per person.
-This puts it in the top 40th percentile of all schools in the nation.
+100% of incoming freshmen (111 total) were given scholarships at Blackburn College, averaging $8,414.00 per student.
+This puts it the top 25th percentile among colleges and universities nationwide.

 As well as scholarships, 96% of first-year students (107 total) got a federal grant, for about $5,173.00 per person.